-• Alignment Option 1 would have a construction staging site within the Lincoln Tunnel Helix (the curving approach ramp to the Lincoln Tunnel), which would require displacement of NJ TRANSIT's existing Weehawken bus parking and staging site currently located there.
+- Alignment Option 1 would have a construction staging site within the Lincoln Tunnel Helix (the curving approach ramp to the Lincoln Tunnel), which would require displacement of NJ TRANSIT's existing Weehawken bus parking and staging site currently located there.
 The bus parking facility is used to store approximately 160 buses at a location close to the Lincoln Tunnel so that they can reliably reach the Port Authority Bus Terminal for the evening commute.
-Displacement of this bus parking area would result in substantial negative impacts on NJ TRANSIT's trans-Hudson bus operation serving the Port Authority Bus

-Terminal and providing service to thousands of commuters.
-Alignment Option 1's shaft site and staging area would also have the potential for major conflicts with future Lincoln Tunnel Helix reconstruction being planned by the Port Authority of New York & New Jersey.
-In addition, Alignment Option 1 may introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
-For these reasons, Option 1 was eliminated from further consideration
+Displacement of this bus parking area would result in substantial negative impacts on NJ TRANSIT's trans-Hudson bus operation serving the Port Authority Bus Terminal and providing service to thousands of commuters.
+Option 1's shaft site and staging area would also have the potential for major conflicts with future Lincoln Tunnel Helix reconstruction being planned by the Port Authority of New York & New Jersey.
+In addition, Option 1 may introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
+For these reasons, Option 1 was eliminated from further consideration - Alignment Option 2 would require the acquisition and demolition of an existing, occupied, multi-story office building for its shaft site and staging area, an adverse impact that could be avoided by Option 4.
+In addition, Option 2 may introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
+Option 2 has no substantial advantages over Option 4 and would not reduce potential environmental impacts relative to Option 4.
+For these reasons, Option 2 was eliminated from further consideration.

-- Alignment Option 2 would require the acquisition and demolition of an existing, occupied, multi-story office building for its shaft site and staging area, an adverse impact that could be avoided by Option 4.
-In addition, Alignment Option 2 may introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
-Alignment Option 2 has no substantial advantages over Option 4 and would not reduce potential environmental impacts relative to Option 4.
-For these reasons, Option 2 was eliminated from further consideration. - Alignment Option 3 would preclude the development of at least a portion of a major planned residential development currently under construction at 800 Harbor Boulevard, or, alternatively, would require displacement of the active commercial use at Dykes Lumber Company, adverse impacts that could be avoided by Option 4.
-In addition, Alignment Option 3 may introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
+• Alignment Option 3 was eliminated from further consideration because in using the shaft site along Harbor Boulevard, it would preclude the development of at least a portion of a major planned residential development currently under construction at 800 Harbor Boulevard, an adverse impact that could be avoided by Option 4.
+In addition, at the time that the alternatives evaluation was conducted, acquisition of the alternative staging area would have required displacement of the active commercial use at Dykes Lumber Company.
+Since the alternatives evaluation was conducted, Dykes Lumber Company has put its property up for sale, but the business remains in operation at the time of publication.
+Even though the Dykes Lumber Company property is now for sale and therefore development of Option 3 with the alternative shaft site may not have to result in displacement of that business, Alignment Option 3 would still have the potential to introduce delays to the Project schedule associated with the need to acquire new property for the shaft site and staging area and to conduct other pre-construction activity.
 Option 3 has no substantial advantages over Option 4.
-Therefore, Alignment Option 3 was eliminated from further consideration.
+Therefore, Option 3 was not considered further.